ROS2swarm/jackal-swarm-simulation/README.md

 Install ROS2 and ROS bridge on Jackal.
 Follow [this](https://docs.ros.org/en/dashing/Installation/Ubuntu-Install-Debians.html) guide for ROS2.
 Bridge like above.
 Clone ROS2swarm repo, checkout branch JackalTests.
 This branch has the changes in the topic names included.
-Master on real Jackal is already started, only need to start the bridge.
+Master on real Jackal is already started, only needed to start the bridge.
+Bridge.sh script included in JackalTests branch.
 ```
 bash Bridge.sh
 ```
 LIDAR needs to be turned on manually.
-All the Jackals have a os1_lidar.launch script that starts the LIDAR and includes the remapping to a 2D scan.
+All the Jackals have a os1_lidar.launch script that starts the LIDAR nodes and includes the remapping to a 2D scan.
 Script is on the Nvidia Jetson.
 Access seperately and launch script:
 ```
 ssh nvidia@192.168.131.1_2
 roslaunch os1_lidar.launch